rozkminiacz/jekyll-now/_posts/2018-04-14-Parametrized-tests-with-Spek.md

 ![Header](https://raw.githubusercontent.com/rozkminiacz/rozkminiacz.github.io/master/_posts/distracted-spek-junit.jpg)

-There are some cases in which we have to check our system for various input.
+Everyone knows the situations when we have to check our system for various input.
-Good example would be some kind of form validation both on front and backend.
+A good example would be login/password validation performed both on front and backend.
-There are many approaches to create test code which covers all necessary cases, we can just copy-paste methods (not recommended), make many assertions in one test method (we can lost some valuable errors) or use parametrized test functionality bundled within test framework we are using.
+There are many approaches to create a test code which covers all necessary cases, we can just copy-paste methods (not recommended), make many assertions in one test method (we can lost some valuable error info) or use parametrized test functionality bundled within test framework we are using.
+Keep in mind that there are more options available.

 Well, if you want have different input on your tests while using jUnit4, you have to use parametrized runner and add some methods with dedicated annotations.
 And implement method returning list of parameters and expected output.